rafalfirlejczyk/AndroidDevChallenge/README.md

-Steps to be done until May 2020.
+Steps to be done until May 1, 2020.

-7. Converting the model to TFLite using TFLite converter
+7. Retraining and converting the model to TFLite using TFLite converter - January 2019
 8. Developping an Android application using Android NN API (not SNPE from Qualcomm).
-The app should run inference on camera image (just taken, not on saved or hard coded images) and classify it according the calculated class probability.
+The app should run inference on camera image (just taken, not on saved or hard coded images) and classify it according the calculated class probability. - February - April 2020
-9. Testing the solution life.
+9. Testing the solution life. - April 2020

+# About me

+I am ML and mobile device enthusiast.
+I developped and built the very low power device based on ARM microcontroller from Ambiq Micro implementing a simple neural network for activity recognition.
+I implemented also two computer vision projects for Android.